3 Key Questions to Ask Before Considering a Client’s Project

 If being exposed to covid-19 or any infectious diseases is of concern, you can ask your client if they are willing to share their vaccine record with you and to mask up during your sessions.

 After asking these questions, you will have the green light to dive deeper into the conversation and learn more about their project, organizing needs, and goals.

-However, if you are working with clients virtually, most of these questions won’t be significant.
-Highlighting some of the benefits of working with clients virtually.
+However, most of these questions won’t be significant if you are working with clients virtually and highlighting some of the benefits of working with clients virtually.

 What questions have you found to be critical to ask a client at the beginning of your conversation?

 Anne, these key questions to ask before considering a client’s project make so much sense!
 I have talked to potential clients at length a few times, only to find out they are not in my service area.
 I’m pretty particular to where I’ll go, so I’ve learned to find out sooner in the conversation than later, what their geographic location is.
 In my humble opinion, all the questions you listed in this blog post are key.
 Thanks for going over these fundamental questions – they are a good reminder.